daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: Me - A reformed Fluid Dynamicist
-subtitle: This is a container to collect my thoughts and
 ---

 Tjena folks!
 Thanks for your either 'Determistic' or 'Stocastic' visits today 🚀.
 I am Jackie (my mandarin name is Zhaoyu, be creative to pronounce 😉).
-I came from a "small" city Datong in China -- in the sense of ecnomic influence.
-I haven been working on Computational Fluid Dynamics (CFD) for almost all my academic life so far.
-It all starts from   obtained my doctoral degree
+I came from a "small" city Datong in China -- in the sense of economic influence.
+I have been working on Computational Fluid Dynamics (CFD) for almost all my academic life so far.
+It all started from a glimpse of the [gallery of fluid motion](https://gfm.aps.org/) when I was a naive batchelor student in uni trying to figure out what I was gonna do in the future.
+I was facinated.
+Later I obtained my doctoral degree at NTNU.

 ### My journey